Castling: Artificial castling

 White has achieved a normal castled position via several moves.
 With the bishop pair and a central pawn majority, White has a slight advantage.

 Castling in chess variants

 Variants of Western chess often include castling in their rulesets, sometimes in a modified form.

 In variants played on a standard 8×8 board, castling is often the same as in standard chess.
 This includes variants that replace the king with a different royal piece, as is the case with the knight in Knightmate.
 Some variants, however, have different rules; for example, in Chess960, the king may move more or fewer than two squares (including none) when castling, depending on the starting position.
+Former world Fischer Random Chess Champion Wesley So was confused by the castling rules during the 2022 championships, and attempted to illegally castle out of check versus Ian Nepomniachtchi.